Testing SOAP Web Services¶

 Playback of SOAP Tests¶

-Once you have created your SOAP web service tests, you can use the standard Playback functionality in Rapise to execute your test and display the report:
+Once you create your SOAP web service tests, you can use the standard Playback functionality in Rapise to execute your tests and display the report: